fontforge/fontforge/doc/sphinx/scripting/python/fontforge.rst

 .. attribute:: glyph.layers

    A dictionary like object containing the layers of the glyph.
-It may be indexed by either a layer name, or an integer between 0 and ``glyph.layer_cnt-1`` to produce a :class:`layer` object.
+It may be indexed by either a layer name or an integer between 0 and ``glyph.layer_cnt-1`` to produce a :class:`layer` object.
 Layer 0 is the background layer.
 Layer 1 is the foreground layer.